 But they do have strict property requirements that must be met before the VA will back your loan.
 And because pest infestations can damage the structural integrity of a home, the VA needs to be reasonably sure there is no active infestation or damage from previous infestations.

-The pest inspection is quick and inexpensive (often being paid for by the seller), but it provides a level of protection for you and your new real estate investment.
+The pest inspection is quick and inexpensive, but it provides a level of protection for you and your new real estate investment.